Lielstraupe Castle

 Lielstraupe Castle (Lielstraupes pils; Schloss Gross-Roop) is a castle in Straupe Parish, Cēsis Municipality, in the Vidzeme region of Latvia.
-It was originally built in the 13th century, and the village of Straupe began to develop around the castle in the 14th century.
-A large tower was added around 1600.
-Severely damaged by fire in 1905, the castle was restored between 1906 and 1909 by architect Vilhelms Bokslafs.
-Between 1963 and 2018 it housed a drug addiction rehabilitation hospital.
+It was originally built by the von Rosen family in the 13th century and the village of Straupe began to develop around the castle in the 14th century, a large tower was added around 1600 and expropriated soon after.
+Latter reacquired and remodeled into the baroque style in the 18th century and remained inhabited until being expropriated from Hans von Rosen in 1939.